-Since it’s a crucial treatment process, a patient has to undergo various processes before the transplant to ensure high safety and better outcomes.
+Since it’s a crucial treatment process, a patient has to undergo various processes before the autologous bone marrow transplant to ensure high safety and better outcomes.

 Step 1: Pre-Transplant Process: A doctor might prescribe Pre-transplant tests and procedures, where a series of tests and procedures are performed to ensure the patient’s general health and the status of the medical condition.
 This process of evaluation may take several days.